Senior Wordpress Developer - IT-Online

+This is a VERY specific role, for a candidate who is highly proficient in front end web technologies.
+We are specifically looking for a combination of WordPress, React and PHP skills.

-A leading web hosting company seeks the expertise of a Senior Web Developer to join their Marketing team.
-You will ensure that the team has the technical support to execute digital projects to the highest standard, improving customer value and internal efficiency through quality, innovative tools and best practice methods.
-If you are prone to taking ownership, using initiative and a have a strong attention to detail with an eye on ensuring good consistency you are a good fit for this position.
-High quality documented code output and proficient understanding of front-end web technologies are key productivities.
+The Marketing team’s senior web developer ensures that the team has the technical support to execute digital projects to the highest standard, improving customer value and internal efficiency through quality, innovative tools and best practice methods.

-- Responsible for the efficient running of the company websites i.e. their ongoing maintenance, security & deployment.
+– Responsible for the efficient running of the websites i.e. their ongoing maintenance, security & deployment.

 – Adapt best techniques and practices to optimise the website’s functioning and load time.